Founder member of FECMA

 Feasible – the CVA is likely to succeed or be sustainable

-Even if a CVA was not appropriate, you should be looking at the new company asking whether it is feasible.
+Even if a Company Voluntary Arrangement (CVA) was not appropriate, you should be looking at the new company asking whether it is feasible.
 If it is simply a carbon copy of the old company, is it too going to fail meaning you are at risk of losing out again?

 • Do you need to trade on with this new company?